Medchain: Bridging the Gap Between LLM Agents and Clinical Practice with Interactive Sequence: Related Works

 \subsection{Evaluation of LLM in Medcine}

 Benchmarking plays a vital role as a key performance indicator, directing model improvements, pinpointing weaknesses, and shaping the course of model evolution.
-The evaluation of LLMs in medicine has primarily focused on testing general medical knowledge through structured assessments.
+The evaluation of LLMs in medicine has primarily focused on testing general medical knowledge through structured assessments~\cite{ma2025beyond}.
 Leading benchmarks such as MultiMedQA \cite{singhal2023large} integrate various medical QA datasets (e.g., MedQA \cite{jin2021disease}, MedMCQA \cite{pal2022medmcqa}), emphasizing performance on medical licensing examination materials.
 Other benchmarks like PubMedQA \cite{jin2019pubmedqa} focus on research-oriented queries, while several Chinese medical benchmarks \cite{wang2023cmb,cai2024medbench} evaluate models through multiple-choice questions from medical licensing exams.
+While these benchmarks effectively assess general medical knowledge, they fail to capture three critical aspects of real-world clinical decision-making (see Appendix \autoref{tab:related_works}), i.e., personalization in patient care, the interactive nature of clinical consultations, and the sequential dependency of medical decisions, where each step builds upon previous findings.